njibhu/Tyria3DLibrary/ROADMAP.md

         ⋅ RenderUtils []
         ⋅ MaterialUtils []
     ⋅ Use gw2 skydomes + (threejs example sky) []
+    ⋅ Replace all deprecated uses of LocalReader and change it [] ⋅ Cleanup the GW2Chunk []
+    ⋅ Move Tyria2D to its own project
+    ⋅ Use Babel to have an ES5 target as well.

 ### Minor:

     ⋅  Clean all the todos []
-    ⋅  Rework the LOD in TerrainRenderer:
-        ⋅  Debug tool: (see threejs example interactive/buffergeometry ): Tells name of a mesh by pointing at it [+] (Done in example)
+    ⋅  Rework the LOD in TerrainRenderer and SingleModelViewer (see id: 229478) ⋅  Debug tool: (see threejs example interactive/buffergeometry ): Tells name of a mesh by pointing at it [+] (Done in example)
     ⋅ Make EmissiveMap work []
         ⋅ Fix (if not with emissivemap) the black not transparent textures (backside) []